codeforamerica/promptly/README.md

 $ heroku run rake db:setup
 ```

-At this point should be able to run `$ heroku open` and see the project.
+At this point you can run `$ heroku open` to see the project.

 5) Add the Heroku scheduler addon

 For annoying reasons we won't go into here, Promptly requires a periodic rake task to update the conversations model with incoming text messages from users.
 You can do this on Heroku using the scheduler addon.

 ```sh
 $ heroku addons:add scheduler